Patient education: Dizziness and vertigo (Beyond the Basics)

 Many people who feel dizzy have vertigo, a specific type of dizziness.
 Vertigo causes a sense of spinning dizziness, swaying, or tilting.
 You may feel that you are moving or that the room is moving around you.
 Vertigo can be caused by a number of different problems involving the inner ear or brain.
 Some of these problems are not serious while others can be life threatening.

 This article will describe the symptoms of vertigo and help you to know when to seek help.
 More detailed information about vertigo is available by subscription.
-(See "Approach to the patient with vertigo" and "Treatment of vertigo".)
+(See "Evaluation of the patient with vertigo" and "Treatment of vertigo".)

 The most common symptoms of vertigo include a feeling of: